Internship in Costa Rica

 Discover all the must-see Travel destinations in Costa Rica

-Entry Requirements for Costa Rica
+Entry Requirements for an internship in Costa Rica

 Republic of Costa Rica allows tourists from EU to stay in the country for 90 days without a VISA.
 It is sufficient to hold a European Passport which must be valid min.
 1 day beyond the day that you arrive to Costa Rica.
 Nonetheless it is better to hold a valid document during the whole period of your stay in Costa Rica.
 Too see if you are required the VISA, contact the Embassy of Costa Rica in your country or visit Costa Rican’s immigration and naturalization office.
 When entering Costa Rica as a tourist you are not allowed to undertake a paid activity.
 When immigrating as a tourist without a working Visa you can only do an unpaid internship.
 For all paid activities/remunerated internships a Visa is mandatory.
 The Visa must be requested from the Costa Rican’s Embassy in your country prior to your departure.